Venom120/yatharth-binance-bot/README.md

 ### 2. Generate API Credentials

-1. Log into testnet dashboard
+1. Log into testnet dashboard at https://testnet.binancefuture.com
-2. Navigate to API Management
+2. Navigate to **API Key** section (usually in top-right menu)
-3. Click "Create API Key"
+3. Click **"Generate HMAC_SHA256 Key"** or similar button
 4. Save your **API Key** and **API Secret** securely
-5. Enable **Futures Trading** permissions
+5. **Note**: Testnet API keys have full permissions by default - no need to enable specific permissions

 ### 3. Get Testnet Funds